windhamdavid/til/notes/dogs.md

 # Dogs

 23.01.09 - Just needed a place to put some notes on dogs since we're adopting a new puppy this spring and I'd like to learn as much as I can about training and care.
-Since the better half works in special education, we're going to get the dog certified as a service animal so that we may take to to schools to work with kids.
+Since the better half works in special education, we're going to get the dog certified as a service animal so that we may take her to schools to work with kids.

 ## About